 Instructions

-- In a separate large bowl, stir together dry ingredients (flour through walnuts).
+- In a separate large bowl, stir together eggs, oil, bananas, pineapple, and vanilla.

 - Scrape down the sides of the bowl and increase speed just until all ingredients are combined.
+Stir in walnuts.

 - Pour equal amounts of batter into three prepared 9 inch cake pans.
 Bake at 325 for 30 minutes or until done.